Call the Federal Defense Law Firm and Former Justice Department Prosecutors of Oberheiden P.C. Today: Free & Confidential

 Here is Why Clients from Across the United States Trust the Federal Lawyers of Oberheiden P.C.
 With Their Case

 Located throughout the United States, Oberheiden PC attorneys have avoided criminal charges in a substantial number of federal investigations.
-Our experience is twofold.
+Our experience in the federal criminal justice system is twofold.
 For one, lawyers who previously served the U.S. Attorney’s Office or the U.S. Justice Department in leading positions bring the insights derived in thousands of federal prosecutions to the table.
 For another, Oberheiden PC lawyers are federal lawyers and offer clients accused of federal crimes realistic and proven defense strategies.
-Acquittals in federal trials, dismissed indictments, and other unusual accomplishments define our client commitment and level of service.
+Acquittals in federal trials, dismissed indictments, and other unusual accomplishments (including with the Securities and Exchange Commission, Drug Enforcement Administration, and other federal agencies) define our client commitment and level of service.
 Our federal cases include:

 - Federal Conspiracy Charges